telerik/xaml-docs/controls/raddataservicedatasource/how-to/connect-to-web-api.md

 ## Add a Service Reference

-Once you've set up the service, you can create your client applicaton and add a service reference to you OData service.
+Once you've set up the service, you can create your client applicaton and add a service reference to your OData service.
 The process of doing so is also thoroughly explained [here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v3/calling-an-odata-service-from-a-net-client).

 ## Use the Service Proxy (Container)